Last updated December 21st, 2018.

 Filipinos Just Aren’t Working

-Young Filipinos typically spend some more time in college before entering the labor market, directly contributing to a low participation rate.
+Young Filipinos typically spend more time studying at college before entering the labor market.
+Of course, that directly contributes to a low participation rate.

 Not Enough Good Jobs in the Philippines?

 The last reason for unemployment in the Philippines could be the low quality of jobs available.
 In 2017, less than half of workers, both in formal and informal employment, were in paid jobs.

 Out of the rest, approximately 25% are self-employed without guaranteed income.
 10% more work in a family business and receive food/lodging but no cash, according to official statistics.

 Former Budget Minister Benjamin Diokno says this large number of unpaid workers – around four million people – “bloat” the ranks of the employed.
 They make the unemployment rate in the Philippines seem less serious than it truly is.